WhyRFoundation/foundation/webinars.md

 # Webinars

+* 2020-10-17 JuliaR: combining Julia and R utilities and workflows to solve problems
 * 2020-10-12 R at Microsoft
 * 2020-03-12 Clean up your data screening process with _reporteR_
 * 2020-11-26 Mocking